wrist mechanics online course featured image

 Sergio Garcia provides the leading example of how to shallow the club.
 When he reaches the top, it looks like he is pulling a chain down.

-This action prompts him to drop his arms into place and use the momentum of his hip and shoulder turn to power the clubface down to the golf ball.
+This action prompts him to drop his arms into place and use the momentum of this hip and shoulder turn to power the clubface down to the golf ball.

 Given the momentum he builds up through rotation and the distance the clubface has to travel, he generates exceptional clubhead speed.
 Prime Sergio can deliver an average of 120 mph driver swing velocity.

 A great drill to work on this concept is the motorcycle drill.
-You’ll get your wrist into the right position, have the club more shallow and pull down through impact in the correct way.
+You’ll get your wrist into the right position, make the club shallower, and pull down through impact in the correct way.

 2. Optimize Hip and Shoulder Turn